Standard ML requires types to be defined before they are

 cast an integer to a function by (implicitly) using a type before it

 is defined.
-In the example, the ref cell r
+In the example, the ref cell r is of type

-functor F
+functor F.

 val r = ref NONE